 - This becomes increasingly important when installing the last foot of the tire bead onto the rim.

 - Placing sealant on both sides of the tire bead can aid in installation by serving as a lubricant between the rim and tire interface.

 - Avoid using tire levers during installation.
 Doing so can damage the tubeless tape and prevent an airtight tubeless system.

 - Remove valve core to allow for additional flow.

 - Pop both sides of the tire bead into the deepest part of the rim valley.

 - Ensure this is the case all the way around the rim.

 - With the tire bead is in the bottom of the rim valley, there will be more room for the tire bead on the opposite end to be pried and removed over the walls of the rim.

 - Being careful to avoid damaging the tubeless tape, use a tire lever right next to the valve stem and pull the tire bead over the rim wall.
 If the tire bead is tight against the rim, you can slide the tire lever along the rim surface to free a large length of the tire bead from the rim.

 No. Comp and Race type tires are only made for use with inner tubes.
+Do not attempt to set up Comp or Race tires tubeless.
 If you want to run a tubeless set up, you need the Tubeless Compatible System (TCS) version of the tires.